Believe it or not, we’ve seen our fair share of crazies when it comes to SEO specialist resumes.

 How should you decide which skills to include and emphasize?

-In a nutshell, your necessary resume skills should be listed in the job offer.
+In a nutshell, your necessary skills should be listed in the job offer.
 However, not all skills are considered equal.
 One hiring manager broke it down this way:

 The most in-demand SEO skills either take time to teach (e.g. full funnel marketing) or require innate talent (e.g. writing compelling articles).
 Anyone can tell a prospective manager that they’re the best writer ever – your goal is to provide examples that back that claim up.

-While writing is considered a soft skill, remember that SEO is more reliant upon technical experience.
+While writing is considered a soft skill, remember that SEO is more reliant upon technical skills and experience.
 To get ahead in the industry – and of your competition – you’ll need to include these “hard” skills.

 Make no mistake: Certifications aren’t typically required to become a professional SEO specialist, but they’re an excellent way to showcase skillsets in a specific area.